a-martyn/resnet/README.md

-# Deep Residual Learning for Image Recognition: CIFAR-10
+# Deep Residual Learning for Image Recognition: CIFAR-10, PyTorch Implementation

 This repository provides an implementation of the paper *Deep Residual Learning for Image Recogniton* by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Han Sun [1] which won the first place on the tasks of ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation.
 The experiment from section 4.2 of the paper, based on the CIFAR-10 dataset, is reproduced here using the PyTorch framework.